canonical-web-and-design/tutorials.ubuntu.com/tutorials/snap/create-your-own-core-image.md

   - **gadget**: name of the gadget snap as published on the store.
 Note that this snap can be a file on disk.
   - **kernel**: name of the gadget snap as published on the store.
 Similarly to the gadget snap, it can be a file on disk.

 Let’s now precise **authority-id** and **brand-id**.
-Those refers to the store account.
-We will set the same value for both (but you can have a different brand and authority in theory) using the account ID that you will find it on your account page (in the Account ID field).
+Those refer to the store account.
+We will set the same value for both (but you can have a different brand and authority in theory) using the account ID that you will find it on [your account page] (in the "Snap account-id" field).
 Note that the signing keys will be validated against this account id.
 Finally, timestamp is a valid timestamp you need to generate using: